jimmc414/1filellm/README.md

 # Repo-Prep for LLM Ingestion

-This is a collection of scripts used to download and prepare a GitHub repository or a local folder of code files for ingestion by a language model.
+This is a collection of scripts that can be run together or individually and used to download and prepare a GitHub repository or a local folder of code files for ingestion by a language model.
 The code files are concatenated into a single file, cleaned to remove stopwords and extra whitespaces, and transformed to lowercase to minimize token usage.
 Additionally, URLs from the text are extracted and saved separately.
 All scripts are included when you run onefilerepo.py or they can be run individually.

-## Features
+## features

 - Supports downloading and processing of GitHub repositories or local folders
-- Supports various file types, including Jupyter notebooks
+- Supports various file types, including Jupyter notebooks, omits all html, leaves code and text.
 - Cleans and preprocesses the text for better language model ingestion
 - Extracts and saves all URLs from the text separately
+- Provides a final token count

 ## prerequisites
 `pip install requests nbformat nbconvert nltk`